Ant0ni00x/javascript-nes/README.md

 Audio samples are batched and sent to the worklet to minimize postMessage overhead.

-### Mapper Implementation

-Mappers handle the NES's bank switching hardware.
-Key implementation details:

-- **MMC2/MMC4**: Implement CHR latch switching triggered by specific tile fetches ($FD/$FE tiles)
-- **MMC3**: Implements scanline counter via A12 rising edge detection for IRQ timing
-- **MMC1**: Proper shift register with 5-write sequences

-See [TECHNICAL.md](TECHNICAL.md) for detailed implementation notes.

 ## Credits

 Based on [JSNES](https://github.com/bfirsh/jsnes) by Ben Firshman, which was based on vNES by Jamie Sanders.

-Modernization and mapper fixes contributed by Antonio Armstrong.
+Modernization and mapper fixes by the contributors to this fork.

 ## License

-This project uses the GPL v3 license.
+This project inherits the GPL v3 license.

 ## Legal